microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/index.md

 ## Architecture

-TBD - need architecture diagram for the whole lab, or one for each exercise if there's no connection between them
+TBD - need architecture diagram(s) or concept map(s).
+If the three labs are totally distinct, we need one for each.

 ## Exercises